rjones-lf/iroha/docs/source/guides/configuration.rst

 -------------------------------

-- ``max_proposal_size`` is the maximum  amount of transactions that can be in in one proposal.
+- ``max_proposal_size`` is the maximum  amount of transactions that can be in one proposal.
 For a starter you can stick to ``10``.
 However, we recommend to increase this number if you have a lot of transactions per second.
 - ``proposal_delay`` is a maximum waiting time in milliseconds before emitting a new proposal.
 Proposal is emitted if the ``max_proposal_size`` is reached